happystaking/snapshotter/README.md

 # snapshotter.js

-Get Cardano stake pool snapshot data at the end of the epoch using the goMaestro API and store it in a local SQLite database.
+Get Cardano stake pool snapshot data at the end of the epoch using the Koios API and store it in a local SQLite database.

 ## Prerequisites
 You need SQLite and Node.js installed on your system.
 For a Debian/Ubuntu-based system you can install those by running this command: